Owner of MommyDaddyKids and mother of two, Meagan is passionate about her family and sharing real-life advice with everyday people.

 Parents often double check their children’s homework and help them when an answer is incorrect.
 As long as your child is the one doing the work, this is perfectly acceptable.

 Wanting to support your child is understandable; but how are they being helped in this scenario?
-What they’re learning is that someone else will fix their mistakes for them and won’t know how to handle it themselves in the future.
+What they’re learning is that someone else will fix their mistakes for them and they won’t know how to handle it themselves in the future.

 You don’t have to walk away completely.
 Helping your child with their homework is still an option, but make sure they are the ones doing most of the work.
 Give advice when it is needed and help them learn how to come to the conclusions themselves.